-Two Sioux City Hospitals treating more than 50 COVID-19 patients
+Two Sioux City hospitals treating more than 50 COVID-19 patients

 They also mentioned that the safety and care of the patients, their families, guests, and team members remains their top priority.

-Health officials reported that 32 are in the ICU, 17 are on ventilators, and seven were admitted in the last 24 hours.
+Health officials reported that 28 are in the ICU, 20 are on ventilators, and 12 were admitted in the last 24 hours.

 For more information on the hospital data for RMCC Region 3, visit Iowa’s coronavirus dashboard.